Choosing the Best Font and Font Size for Email Newsletters

 Numerous studies have shown that email marketing is, by far, the most cost-effective of all digital marketing channels.
 But that doesn’t mean all email marketing campaigns bring killer returns.
 There are many nuances and important strategies that contribute to a successful email marketing campaign.
-One of these is your choice of font.
+Choosing the Best Font and Font Size for Email Newsletters is one of them.

 Font and Human Psychology